Signal processing: Continuous time

+In some contexts, $h(t)$ is referred to as the impulse response of the system.
+The above convolution operation is conducted between the input and the system.

 Discrete time

 Discrete-time signal processing is for sampled signals, defined only at discrete points in time, and as such are quantized in time, but not in magnitude.

 Analog discrete-time signal processing is a technology based on electronic devices such as sample and hold circuits, analog time-division multiplexers, analog delay lines and analog feedback shift registers.
 This technology was a predecessor of digital signal processing (see below), and is still used in advanced processing of gigahertz signals.

 The concept of discrete-time signal processing also refers to a theoretical discipline that establishes a mathematical basis for digital signal processing, without taking quantization error into consideration.

 Digital

 Digital signal processing is the processing of digitized discrete-time sampled signals.
-Processing is done by general-purpose computers or by digital circuits such as ASICs, field-programmable gate arrays or specialized digital signal processors (DSP chips).
+Processing is done by general-purpose computers or by digital circuits such as ASICs, field-programmable gate arrays or specialized digital signal processors.
 Typical arithmetical operations include fixed-point and floating-point, real-valued and complex-valued, multiplication and addition.
 Other typical operations supported by the hardware are circular buffers and lookup tables.
 Examples of algorithms are the fast Fourier transform (FFT), finite impulse response (FIR) filter, Infinite impulse response (IIR) filter, and adaptive filters such as the Wiener and Kalman filters.